50% OFF Selected Carpets | SAVE this Autumn - Order Now For Christmas | Shop Here or Find your nearest store

 Your Baskets

-With winter well on its way, and energy bills rising, we’ve come up with plenty of sensible advice on how to get warm in a cold room and heat your home cheaply.
+With winter on its way and energy bills rising, we’ve come up with plenty of sensible advice on how to make a cold room warmer and heat your home efficiently.

-Before you do anything else, make sure that you’re not throwing money away on warming up a cold room, only to allow the heat to escape.
-We’ve compiled a list of places where it’s likely you’ll find a draught and easy ways to fix the problem.
+First things first: save before you spend.
+Before you do anything else, make sure you’re not throwing money away on warming up a cold room, only to allow the heat to escape.
+We’ve compiled a list of ways to warm up a room before you switch the heating on.

-The first thing you can do if you’re hoping to heat your home cheaply is examine your existing arrangement.
-Most people have heaters or radiators but, if they’re hidden behind heavy furniture, or below an always open window, then you’re just wasting money as they won’t be effective at warming up a cold room.
+If you’re hoping to heat your home efficiently, it’s important to examine your existing heating system.
+Most people have heaters or radiators but, if they’re hidden behind heavy furniture, or below an always open window, you’re just wasting your money.
+They won’t be as nearly as effective at warming up a cold room.

 It seems obvious, but a lot of heat can be lost via windows – even when they’re closed.
 Check yours simply by feeling for cold air, or by using a candle.
 Hold the flame up against the window seals, and if it flickers, that’s the sign of air – and your hard-earned money – escaping!